Questions? Call Customer Care! 310-267-CARE (2273). Customer Care Specialists are available 24/7 to provide support.

 Physician Informaticists are UCLA physicians who are engaged in all aspects of understanding and promoting effective organization, analysis, management, and use of clinical information in CareConnect.
 For more information, read more about our Physician Informaticists and their projects.

-Michael Pfeffer, MD, FACP, serves as the Assistant Vice Chancellor and Chief Information Officer for the UCLA Health Sciences, which is comprised of the UCLA Hospital System, the UCLA Faculty Practice Group, and the David Geffen School of Medicine.
+Michael Pfeffer, MD, FACP, serves as the Assistant Vice Chancellor and Chief Information Officer for the UCLA Health Sciences, which is comprised of the UCLA Hospital System, the UCLA Faculty Practice Group, the David Geffen School of Medicine, and the Schools of Dentistry, Nursing and Public Health

 Dr. Pfeffer is responsible for the development and operations of the information systems, the overall health IT strategic plan, and the implementation of transformative and innovative technologies to further UCLA’s mission of healing humankind one patient at a time.
 Dr. Pfeffer served as chief medical informatics officer from 2013 to 2015 and led the initial "Big-Bang" go-live with CareConnect for UCLA’s electronic health record encompassing over 26,000 users.